beamer-bridge/beamer/docs/source/whitepaper.rst

 Everytime a participant responds to the challenge, the termination time of the challenge and underlying claim is extended to be at least
 `challenge period extension`, to give time for the other party to respond.

-At the end of the challenge period, the last non-contested participant, and thus the highest staker, wins.
-The claim will be seen as valid if the winner of the challenge is the original claimer.
+At the end of the challenge period, the last non-contested participant, and thus the participant with the highest stake, wins.
+The claim will be seen as valid if the winner of the challenge game is the original claimer.
 This means that he will be able to withdraw Alice's deposit.

 .. mermaid::